 - Consider whether an arrangement will be placed on a table, the floor or a countertop when considering the size and shape.

 Does the recipient of your gift live in a small apartment?
 Brighten up their windowsill with these daisies in a lovely rectangular basket.
+A perfect flower arrangement in a gift box!

 Tip #3 – Make it personal.

 Choose flowers that evoke memories of another time or event to remind the recipient of time you have spent together in the past.
 The more thought you put into your history with the recipient, the more likely you’ll be able to associate the gift with a positive memory or experience.
+Think of these ideas for gifts for flower lovers:

 - Did you have a lilac bush in your yard when you were a child that you picked blooms from and took to your mom?
 Give her an arrangement that makes lilacs the focal point to bring back those memories.